astoff/code-cells.el/README.md

 - The `cells-mode-map` keymap, a good place for your very own cell commands.
-- Outline mode integration: cell headers have outline level determined by the number of percent signs or asterisks; within a cell, the outline level is as determined by the major mode.
+- Outline mode integration: cell headers have outline level determined by the number of percent signs or asterisks; within a cell, outline headings are as determined by the major mode, but they are demoted by an amount corresponding to the level of the containing cell.
   This provides code folding and hierarchical navigation, among other things, when `outline-minor-mode` is active.

+Many major modes provide an outline hierarchy based on code structure, and some people prefer to replace this with a hierarchy based on sectioning comments.
+With `cells-mode` you get both things at the same time.
+This may be useful even for code that is not organized as a notebook.

 Handling Jupyter notebook files
 -------------------------------